 One of the key reasons for the dollar’s weakness since mid-2020 has been the widening of the US current account deficit.
 The deficit has increased mainly because of the sharp deterioration in the trade balance, with US imports recovering much faster than exports from the Covid-19 induced slump.

-On 11 March, US President Biden signed the $1.9 trillion stimulus package into law.
-Looking ahead, the $1,400 stimulus checks would have gone out.
+Looking ahead, the $1,400 stimulus checks will go out over the course of March.
 Furthermore, US households have accumulated significant savings in the Covid-19 crisis.
 As the economy continues to open up, at least some of these savings will be spent.
-This will add more fuel to the fire, meaning that the US current account deficit is likely to start widening again after rising from 2% to 4% of GDP in 2020.
+This will add more fire to the fuel, meaning that the US current account deficit is likely to start widening again after rising from 2% to 4% of GDP in 2020.

 What level of current account deficit is sustainable?